Intervention/docs/image/v3/modifying/animations.md

 Turns an animated image into a non-animated one by discarding all animation frames of the current image instance except the one at the given position.

-It is possible to specify the position as an integer or string value.
-With integer, the exact frame number starting at 0 is used as the remaining frame.
+The position can be specified as an integer or string value.
+With integer, the exact frame number starting from 0 is used as the remaining frame.
-While string values must represent a percentage value between `0%` and `100%` and the respective remaining frame number is only determined approximately.
+String values must be a percentage value between `0%` and `100%` and the remaining frame number is only determined approximately.

-If the position if specified with an integer, the method throws an exception if the frame doesn't exist.
-This is not the case with percentage values, as a frame can always be found here.
+If the position is specified as an integer, the method throws an exception if the frame doesn't exist.
+This is not the case with percentage values, as a frame can always be found.

 #### Parameters